OCA/field-service/fieldservice_sale/README.rst

 * Set the Product Type to 'Service' under General Information tab
 * Under Invoicing tab, set the Field Service Tracking option
 * Select the FSM Order Template that will be used for creating FSM Orders when a Sale Order is confirmed with this product

-To setup a sales territory, you need to:
+To setup a sales territory:

 * Go to Field Service > Master Data > Locations
 * Create or select a location